progame1201/SpyAgent-DiscordBotClient/README.md

 + vcconnect - connect to any voice channel<br>
 + vcdisconnect - disconnect from voice channel
 + vctts - use tts in voice chat<br>
++ guildleave - allows you to exit the guild you are in<br>

 ### **commands in private messages:** work in SpyAgentPM<br>

 + reset - Gives you the opportunity to re-select the channel and server <br>